hanchiang/my-website-hashnode/cl41b49nj003ol6nvb9uo8aod.md

 As of now, they are still in the growth phase in which the focus is on **building and expanding** the core product, not on monetisation.

 After the platform has reached a certain level of maturity, the focus will shift toward **profitability**.

-Let's see whether they will continue to support all the features that were already built or gate some of them behind a paywall.
+Let's see if they will continue to support all the existing features or put some of them behind a paywall.

-This is important with the slowdown in the global economy, as interest rates are rising to combat inflation, leading to a general reduction in spending, including startup fundraising.

-I hope that the team will continue to do well like they have been doing so far, and use this platform for as long as possible.
+I hope the team continues to do well, just as they have been, and that I can use this platform for a long time.

 ## Join me